The scan list in Opter Terminal

 </departure>

 The above code gives the following results.
-The settings for the scan direction Scan outgoingare configured in the <departure> section in Terminal.Settings:
+The settings for the scan direction Scan outgoing are made in the <departure> section of Terminal.Settings: